bizzappdevtitans/parth_agrawal/connector_clickup/README.rst

 **********************************

 * Currently only That stages can be imported that is implemented for folder level or whole space level in clickup website.
-* Currently we set the team id in backend automatically that helps to open particular project at clickup website, If team ids are more then one it will be stored as comma seperated values.
+* Currently we set the team id in backend automatically in Oauth 2.0 authentication that helps to open particular project at clickup website, If team ids are more then one it will be stored as comma seperated values.
 * Currently if we dont choose folder to export particular project,by default it will be exported in to the space.
 * Currently We need to first create stage in clickup website, import that stage in order to use that stage in tasks.